makrai/notes/suzuki13-centering-reduce-hub-emnlp.md

 * we also tested two recently proposed approaches to hub reduction:
   * transformation of the base similarity measure (in our case, K) by Mutual Proximity (Schnitzer+ 2012) 2 , and the
-  * one (Suzuki+ 2012) based on graph Laplacian kernels.
-Since the Laplacian kernels are defined for graph nodes, we computed them by taking the cosine similarity matrix K as the weighted adjacency (affinity) matrix of a graph.
-For Laplacian kernels,
+  * one (Suzuki+ 2012) based on graph Laplacian kernels
+    * the Laplacian kernels are defined for graph nodes, => we computed the kernels by taking the cosine similarity matrix K as the weighted adjacency (affinity) matrix of a graph
     * we computed both the
       * regularized Laplacian kernel (Chebotarev and Shamis, 1997; Smola and Kondor, 2003) with several parameter values, as well as the